willymcallister/willymcallister.github.io/_articles/superposition.md

 What we did here is called the *linear superposition* of two circuits.

 Here's a key thing to appreciate.
-Notice how taking out one voltage source did not modify or mess up how the other voltage source was causing current to flow in the resistor.
+Notice how taking out one voltage source did not modify or mess up the contribution from the other voltage source.
 It's like those two circuits we created with suppression are living inside/with each other, without affecting the other one.
 Very cool to think about.

 In this toy example our function was so simple that superposition really didn't save much (if any) effort.
 In the following examples the circuits are more complicated, and the difference in effort becomes more apparent.